tsgrissom/PotterPlus/ROADMAP.md

 * TODO Make sure all spells have sounds
 * TODO Clean up spell files (order their sections consistently and remove unnecessary flags)
 * TODO Check Fantastic Beasts for new spells and review online spell lists
+* TODO Since particle performance has gone down, go through with F3 enabled and review which SFX cause performance drops

 **Upcoming Spells**